ShubhamTatvamasi/Magma-Certification/README.md

-provides CRUD interface for managing NMS tenants. verifies API request access control and reverse proxies requests to Orchestrator services with the appropriate API handlers maintains SyncRPC connections (HTTP2 bidirectional streams) with gateways collects runtime metrics from gateways and Orchestrator handles gateway call traces, exposing this functionality via a CRUD API maintains reported state from devices in the network periodically fetches and aggregates metrics for all deployed Orchestrator modules, exporting the aggregations to Prometheus
+provides CRUD interface for managing NMS tenants. verifies API request access control and reverse proxies requests to Orchestrator services with the appropriate API handlers maintains SyncRPC connections (HTTP2 bidirectional streams) with gateways collects runtime metrics from gateways and Orchestrator services handles gateway call traces, exposing this functionality via a CRUD API maintains reported state from devices in the network periodically fetches and aggregates metrics for all deployed Orchestrator modules, exporting the aggregations to Prometheus